sower-proxy/sower/ARCHITECTURE.md

 6. Build the router with suffix-tree rules and optional country CIDRs.
 7. Start enabled local listeners for `udp/53`, `tcp/80`, `tcp/443`, and `tcp/1080`.
 8. For DNS requests, return local proxy IPs for proxy-routed domains and query upstream DNS for direct domains.
-9. For HTTP, HTTPS, and SOCKS5 traffic, parse the target host, apply routing rules, and either dial directly or wrap traffic in the configured upstream transport.
+9. For HTTP traffic, parse the target host from the request line.
+For HTTPS transparent traffic, peek the TLS ClientHello to extract SNI without terminating TLS locally.
+For SOCKS5 traffic, read the SOCKS5 target address.
+Apply routing rules and either dial directly or wrap traffic in the configured upstream transport.
 10. On shutdown signal, stop listeners and DNS servers through `context` propagation.

 ## sowerd Data Flow